Human Rights and Modern Slavery Statement

 - The right to a safe working environment

-- The freedom to complain directly or via our whistleblowing policy free of charge.
+- The freedom to complain directly or via our whistleblowing policy is free of charge.

-If employees believe that they are not being fairly treated or have any other concerns.
-The above are all monitored by the respective HR Business Partners, COO’s and Chief Risk Officers, made available by our global communications platform, ensuring that all employees have access to the whistleblowing policy and phone number.
-In 2020, there were no breaches of basic rights reported.
+The above are all monitored by the respective HR Business Partners, COO’s and Chief Risk Officers and are made available by our global communications platform, ensuring that all employees have access to the whistleblowing policy and phone number should they believe that they are not being fairly treated or have any other concerns.
+In 2021, there were no breaches of basic rights reported.

 Code of Conduct

-All employees (UK) were asked to complete a short training module to ensure understanding and compliance with the new Senior Managers & Certification Regime (SMCR) Conduct Rules.
-This training was rolled out in October 2020 with completion being mandatory.
+understanding and compliance with the new Senior Managers & Certification Regime (SMCR) Conduct Rules.
+This mandatory training has been made available since October 2020.
 SMCR Conduct Rules training was also rolled out to WNS employees (from our shared service centre) who provide services to UK Regulated Entities.

-Additionally our outsourced shared service centre, which has offices in a number of high-risk countries has a Code of Conduct which is updated annually.
-Our internal audit team regularly audit the team against this, to date no issues have been identified.
+Additionally, our outsourced shared service centre, which has offices in a number of high-risk countries, has a Code of Conduct that is updated annually.
+Our internal audit team regularly audit the team against this, and to date, no issues have been identified.

 Right of Audit

 All offices in the Group are subject to periodic audits.
 Audit work includes an assessment of our modern slavery processes within relevant audits.
 During the year ended 30 September 2021, there were no incidents relating to modern slavery identified within audits performed across the Group.